 At Bugsnag, one of our main goals has always been to help you prioritize and fix the bugs that matter.
 The purpose of our new Alerting and Workflow Engine is exactly that.

-With the new engine, you can create any set of filters in the search bar, save that set of filters as a bookmark, and use this bookmark to filter alerts in order to only receive notifications for errors that matter to you.
+With the new engine, you can create any set of filters in the search bar, save the set of filters as a bookmark, and use this bookmark to filter alerts in order to only receive notifications for errors that matter to you.

 In the first blog of this series, we went into detail about how to make use of the new alerting capabilities to minimize noise and deliver only alerts that are relevant and actionable.
 In this second blog, we will focus on how you can use the new Alerting and Workflow Engine to prioritize and fix the bugs that matter to your team.

-In a large application, different teams will contribute to different parts of the codebase.
+In a large or mid-sized application, different teams will contribute to different parts of the codebase.
 Suppose your team is one of a dozen teams, all working together on an application that makes a mobile game.
 Perhaps your team works on maintaining the in-app purchases feature set, while another works on the account setup up flow, and yet another works on character customization features.
 The team that should be notified of a bug depends on which part of the code a bug originates from.
 Naturally, your team has no need for notifications about errors originating from another team’s code.

 Let’s illustrate with an example of how a team can leverage notifications to be notified of only the errors in their code.